NuCivic/react-nvd3/README.md

 ```

 #### Available chart configurations
 All the nvd3 configurations for each chart are available.
-For example if you are using the discreteBarChart then you could show values in this way:
+For example, if you are using the discreteBarChart then you could show values in this way:

 ```javascript
   React.render(